dapplooker/dapplooker-sdk/README.md

 # DappLooker SDK

-Programmatic access to the most reliable &amp; comprehensive blockchain data in Web3.

-Integrate your DappLooker SDK and get popular charts data
+The dapplooker-sdk provides developers with programmatic access to reliable and comprehensive blockchain data in the Web3 environment.
+By integrating the DappLooker SDK, you can easily retrieve popular charts data for your decentralized applications (Dapps).

 ## Installation
+To start using the DappLooker SDK, follow these steps:

 #### 1. Install the SDK: